siascone/practice-for-ch-rails-views-questions/README.md

     - Set the method to `POST` or `GET`.
 2. Similar to the `edit` form, the `delete` form requiers a HTML method other than `POST` or `GET`.
-   - inside the form add a hidden input that sets the form's method to `DELETE`
+   - Inside the form add a hidden input that sets the form's method to `DELETE`.
-3. Add a `button` of type `submit` with the value of `Delete Question`.
+3. Add a `input` of type `submit` with the value of `Delete Question`.
 4. Visit `localhost:3000` and go to a question show page to test out your new delete button.
+   - Upon a successful deletion of a question you should be redirected to the
+     question's index page and see that the deleted quesiton is no longer there.

 Similar to the editability of a questions all questions can be deleted at any time.
 Again you will learn how to restrict this functionality next week.